equinor/appsec/docs/security-champion/index.md

 In practice, this means to act as the "security conscience" of the team.
 You do not need to be a security expert to become a Security Champion, an interest for security is more than enough.

+!!! info
-> Please note that security is a team responsibility, and the Security Champion is not more accountable for security than any other team member
+    Please note that security is a team responsibility, and the Security Champion is not more accountable for security than any other team member

 Tasks *could* involve: